Irratzo/Containers/content/setup.rst

 You might get a warning regarding the authenticity of the host, similar to the output below.

-.. code-block :: bash
+.. code-block :: text

   The authenticity of host 'cn0381 (<no hostip for proxy command>)' can't be established.
   ECDSA key fingerprint is SHA256:0BOlvbjVPLytjYEium04uNTCACCQN/Rr7NMJhje30aw.
   Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
   Warning: Permanently added 'cn0381' (ECDSA) to the list of known hosts.

 Please enter `yes` to the quesiton and igonre it as it is a self-assigned useless check that doen't understand what is the purpose of our login.
 Now, we are able to run